-The research group 'Youth Research: Context and Structures of Growing-up' at the University of Luxembourg is the main youth research group in Luxembourg.
-From an interdisciplinary perspective, this group investigates the situation of young people utilising a multi-methodological approach.
+The Centre for Childhood and Youth Research at the University of Luxembourg is the main youth research centre in Luxembourg.
+A range of theoretical perspectives and multi-methodological designs serve to research the links between policies, education and welfare systems, and social and personal resources for citizenship, identity, health, migration, participation, school-to-work transitions, and well-being.
 A substantial share of the research projects are jointly funded by the state and the University of Luxembourg.
 A cooperation agreement between the ministry in charge of youth policy (the ministry of Education, Children and Youth) and the University of Luxembourg, signed in 2007, serves as the contractual basis for the institutionalised and recurring cooperation between youth policy and youth research.
 The institutional construction mirrors the policy approach of 'evidence-based policy-making'.
 The cooperation agreement stipulates a steering committee based on equal representation by both the state and the University of Luxembourg.
 The steering committee adopts the research centre's work plan and budget.
 The following organisations, although not primarily concerned with youth research, have contributed findings on youth issues in some of their related research projects:

-- The Institute for Research and Innovation in Social Work, Social Pedagogy, Social Welfare at the University of Luxembourg.
-The research priorities of the institute can be characterised by these three aspects: - 1.
-Life-worlds, social support and social networks - 2.
-Transitions during the life course - 3.
-Transformations and changes in Social Work. - The Institute of Education and Society at the University of Luxembourg focuses mainly on educational research.
+- The Institute for Social Research and Interventions (ISI) at the University of Luxembourg aims to provide academics, practitioners, and policy makers with analyses of societal, socio-educational, and psychosocial issues in and beyond Luxembourg, facilitating the critical adaption of theoretical perspectives, social work, and social politics to rapidly changing societies. - The Institute of Education and Society at the University of Luxembourg focuses mainly on educational research.
 It employs a multidisciplinary perspective on education including theory, philosophy and history of education, sociology, (political) economy, cultural studies, and religious studies.
-The research emphasis is on educational processes and educational systems in cultural, political, and economic contexts from cross-national and/or comparative perspectives, with particular emphasis on historical and spatial comparisons - Services of the ministry of Education, Children and Youth: the service for statistics and analysis (Statistiques et analyses), the psychological and vocational guidance centre (Service psycho-social et d'accompagnement scolaires (CePAS)) and the coordinating service for educational and technological research and innovation (Service de Coordination de la Recherche et de l'Innovation pédagogiques et technologiques (SCRIPT)) all carry out research in the field of education - The Luxembourg Institute of Health is a public biomedical research organisation.
+The research emphasis is on educational processes and educational systems in cultural, political, and economic contexts from cross-national and/or comparative perspectives, with particular emphasis on historical and spatial comparisons

+- Services of the ministry of Education, Children and Youth: the service for statistics and analysis (Statistiques et analyses), the psychological and vocational guidance centre (Service psycho-social et d'accompagnement scolaires (CePAS)) and the coordinating service for educational and technological research and innovation (Service de Coordination de la Recherche et de l'Innovation pédagogiques et technologiques (SCRIPT)) all carry out research in the field of education - The Luxembourg Institute of Health is a public biomedical research organisation.
 Its Department of Population Health conducts research on epidemiology and public health across a wide range of areas including cardio-metabolic conditions, sports medicine, human biomonitoring, health economics and clinical investigations - The Luxembourg Institute of Socio-Economic Research (LISER) is a Luxembourgish public research institute under the jurisdiction of the ministry of Higher Education and Research (ministère de l'Enseignement supérieur de la Recherche).
 Its research focus lies in the field of social and economic policy including the spatial dimension.
 This comprises topics like poverty, inequality, education, social inclusion, employment, unemployment, health, housing, mobility and regional convergence.